codepath/android_guides/Floating-Action-Buttons.md

 }
 ```

 Because scrolling will be handled by this class, a separate method [onNestedScroll()](https://developer.android.com/reference/androidx/coordinatorlayout/widget/CoordinatorLayout.Behavior.html#onNestedScroll(androidx.coordinatorlayout.widget.CoordinatorLayout,%20V,%20android.view.View,%20int,%20int,%20int,%20int,%20int,%20int%5B%5D)) will be called.
 We can check the Y position and determine whether to animate in or out the button.

-Thanks to a [recent upgrade](https://plus.google.com/+AndroidDevelopers/posts/XTtNCPviwpj) to the support v4 library, there is also a show() and hide() method available that performs the fade-in and fade-out animations for Floating Action Buttons.
-Previously, much of the [animation code had to be reimplemented](https://github.com/ianhanniballake/cheesesquare/commit/aefa8b57e61266e4ad51bef36e669d69f7fd749c).

 ```java
 public class ScrollAwareFABBehavior extends FloatingActionButton.Behavior {